-VOCs are chemicals that turn into breathable gases at room temperature and can contain benzene, toluene, formaldehyde, mercury and many other harmful chemicals.
-In the United States, after automobiles, paint-related products are the second largest source of VOC emissions.
-Ever gotten a whiff of a fresh coat of paint?
+VOCs are chemicals that turn into breathable gases at room temperature and can contain benzene, toluene, formaldehyde, mercury, and many other harmful chemicals.
+In the United States, after automobiles, paint-related products are the second-largest source of VOC emissions.
+Ever get a whiff of a fresh coat of paint?
 The smell of a fresh coat of paint is actually the smell of VOCs!

 In the past, one of the issues slowing the widespread use of paints with low or no VOCs was that it was difficult to create different colors and hues.
 The chemicals used to create different paint colors and tints are high in VOCs and as a result, the color options with low or no VOCs paint was limited.
 While this has changed with new ways to color paints without VOCs, it was an obstacle in the widespread adoption of paints without VOCs.

 EonCoat, and other no VOCs paints, have no odor because of the lack of VOCs within the paint.
 Normal paint requires solvents to keep it in liquid form and to keep it from drying in the can.
 The problem with this approach is that most solvents are high in VOCs.
 By separating EonCoat’s two main components, we are able to avoid using VOCs at all.
 A two-component spray system is used to apply the paint.
 Mixing the two chemicals together at the last second negates the need for solvents and the dangers associated with VOCs.